March 7, 2019

 ShowMax is Netflix’s most significant competitor on the South African market.
 It costs less than Netflix at R99 per month.
 ShowMax has over 587 titles on offer.
 However, it limits the number of devices that can connect to the account.
 So keep track of where you log in.
 Showmax has some highly sought after HBO titles such as Game of Thrones and True Blood.
 ShowMax secured rights to House of Cards and Orange is the New Black from Sony.
 These titles were initially been Netflix staples.
 Netflix did not move into South Africa fast enough to monopolise the market.
 Rights to specific content such as Grey’s Anatomy and other series had already been sold to Multichoice before Netflix moved into the country.
 Although there is a lot of content crossover between the two platforms, it seems that at the moment to access everything you have to subscribe to both streaming platforms.
 ShowMax cannot be obtained on as many platforms and multimedia boxes like Netflix.
 One neat feature that ShowMax has is that it allows you to download episodes to view offline at a later stage.
 The data conscious feature is a win if you don’t have access to wifi away from home.

 This platform allows you to stream and download shows on the go using the DSTV Now app.
 Select shows are available for downloading and streaming after they air via the catch-up program.
 Both Android and IOS devices support this.
 Multichoice has a monopoly on the rights to broadcast sports channels such as SuperSport.
 The monopoly has helped to secure their consumers need for DSTV to access these sports channels.
 These channels are available for streaming via their DSTV now app.
 The company has been working on introducing 4k streaming to its DSTV Now app.
 The app is open to all DSTV customers for free.
 The content on offer will vary from package to package.
-The DSTV premium package costs R959p/m.
-However, the DSTV premium package is their most expensive, and they do offer more affordable rates.
+The DSTV platinum package costs R959p/m.
+However, the DSTV platinum package is their most expensive, and they do offer more affordable rates.
 DSTV Now rates are still higher than ShowMax and Netflix alternatives.

 This has to be one of the most diverse platforms.
 Although you cannot stream, you can purchase movies and documentaries at an affordable rate.
 Movie prices start at just R11.
 This platform also allows you to buy songs and albums from your favourite artists as well as download the latest novels in the form of E-books.
 There is a lot of speculation about whether Google Play will link up with YouTube Red, YouTube’s streaming platform.
 YouTube Red is not yet available to the South African market.
 For a taste of their content check out YouTube Originals which allows you to view some of their series on offer up until the third episode.
 Youtube Red has not confirmed whether it will be rolling out its services to South Africa any time soon.